FeFiFoFaiza/FP_InsomniacRacoons/README.md

 Ohaiyo~ Welcome to our project uwu.

 ### Description

-We will attempt to program a 2D interactive recreation of [insert play] with rpg-style battles.
+We will attempt to program a 2D interactive recreation of our own twist on children's fairy tales (Hansel and Gretel) with rpg-style battles.

 ### How To Launch
 Inorder to launch it please type processing [insert file name l8r]